jean2k17/GE-2019-20-Assignment/README.md

 Games Engine Assignment

 # Proposal
-For my assignment i plan to make an endless runner game
+For my assignment i plan to make an endless runner game, my runner will be acube and it will be able to dodge obstactles as well